 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
-Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
+Given these limitations, during our audit we did identify a deficiency in internal control note in a prior audit that we consider to still be a material weakness.
 However, material weaknesses may exist that have not been identified.

-To the Board of Supervisors Tern Bay Community Development District Charlotte County, Florida
+To the Board of Supervisors Buckeye Park Community Development District